Glossary

 A

-Actions allowing to take a step back from the Bilan Carbone® carried out.
-This may concern the assessment of compliance with the principles of the Bilan Carbone®, improving data collection to gain precision and reduce uncertainties, increasing the level of maturity, and taking into account feedback regarding the Stakeholder engagement carried out by the organization.
+Actions allowing to step back from the Bilan Carbone® carried out.
+This may concern the assessment of compliance with the principles of the Bilan Carbone®, the improvement of data collection to gain precision and reduce uncertainties, the increase in maturity level, and taking into account feedback regarding the stakeholder engagement conducted by the organisation.

-Actions in the short and medium term enabling adaptation to the consequences of climate change to ensure the resilience and survival of the organization.
-They respond to issues raised by theidentification of risks and opportunities.
-These actions primarily concern the Standard and Advanced levels.
+Actions in the short and medium term allowing adaptation to the consequences of climate change to ensure the organisation's resilience and survival.
+They respond to the issues raised by theidentification of risks and opportunities.
+These actions primarily concern the Intermediate and Advanced levels.

-Association of a phase of Stakeholder engagement (awareness raising, empowerment, coconstruction, or reporting), during a step, with one or more targets, with messages adapted more or less specifically according to the organisation's profile.
+Association of a Stakeholder engagement (awareness-raising, empowerment, coconstruction, or reporting back), during a step, with one or more targets, with a more or less specific adaptation of messages according to the organisation profile.

-Actions in the medium and long term concerning the organisation's overall strategy and business model and which therefore make it possible to significantly reduce the organisation's carbon and economic vulnerability.
+Actions in the medium and long term concerning the organisation's overall strategy and business model and which therefore make it possible to strongly reduce the organisation's carbon and economic vulnerability.

-ADEME, French Public Agency for Ecological Transition (formerly Agency for the Environment and Energy Management), is a public institution participating in the implementation of public policies in the fields of the environment, energy and sustainable development.
+ADEME, French Public Agency for Ecological Transition (formerly the French Agency for the Environment and Energy Management), is a public institution participating in the implementation of public policies in the fields of environment, energy and sustainable development.

-🔗For more information on ADEME, here is its website.
+🔗For more information on ADEME, here is its sitearrow-up-right.

-Method for assessing the environmental footprint, multi-criteria and multi-stage over the entire life cycle.
+Method for assessing the environmental footprint, multi-criteria and multi-stage across the whole life cycle.

 Year, established during the first assessment, to which each new assessment is compared.
-It is the same from one assessment exercise to another, unless necessary (Example: activity changes drastically).
+It is the same from one accounting period to another, unless necessary (Example: activity changes drastically).

 Year to which the activity data collected to establish the GHG emissions assessment relate.

-This therefore consists of 12 consecutive months, on a calendar or fiscal year according to the organisation's practices.
+It therefore concerns 12 consecutive months, on a calendar or fiscal year according to the organisation's practices.

-Convention by which two or more persons permanently pool their knowledge or activity for a purpose other than sharing profits.
+Agreement by which two or more persons pool, on a permanent basis, their knowledge or activity for a purpose other than sharing profits.
 (Source Legifrance)

 An association is therefore an organisation, within the meaning of the Bilan Carbone® and its organisational boundary.

-The Association of Professionals in Climate, Energy and Environment Consulting brings together actors who carry out consulting missions and support private and public organisations on a daily basis on all themes related to climate issues, the transition of structures towards a mode low carbon, as well as on issues related to sustainable mobility.
+The Association of Professionals in Climate, Energy and Environment Consulting brings together actors who carry out consulting missions and accompany private and public organisations on a daily basis across all topics related to climate issues, the transition of structures towards a mode low-carbon, as well as on topics related to sustainable mobility.

-The APCC aims to contribute to the transition to an economy with low climate impact, more frugal in its energy consumption and more respectful of the environment.
+The APCC aims to contribute to the transition towards an economy with low climate impact, more frugal in its energy consumption and more respectful of the environment.

-It focuses on the role of organisations (businesses, local authorities, public institutions) in this transition.
+It focuses on the role of organisations (companies, local authorities, public establishments) in this transition.
 Indeed, organisations have a major role to play in the face of climate, energy and environmental challenges.

-On a daily basis, the goal is carried by 3 main missions, which guide all actions:
+On a daily basis, the objective is carried by 3 main missions, which guide all actions:

 2. Embed our members in a process of exchange and continuous improvement, to enable them to be ever more relevant in their professions.